Reading to Dagenham train with Tube

 Icon of train

-Trains from Reading to Dagenham run on average 6 times per day, taking around 1h 13m.
-Cheap train tickets for this journey start at £35 if you book in advance.
+Typically, there are 6 trains per day from Reading to Dagenham, including direct trains, taking around 1h 13m.
+Cheap train tickets for this journey start at £31 if you book in advance.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.